jklenarz/Real-Estate/README.md

 # Real-Estate

 This project collected real estate listings in Dakota County, Minnesota from RedFin on March 15, 2022.
-The data were then used to create a predicitive model for listing price in Dakota County.
+The data were then used to create a predictive model for listing price in Dakota County.

 Table of contents: